-The choice of polymers is not limited with ionic polymers – ILs have been successfully incorporated into non-ionic polymers such as PVDF(HFP).30, 31, 36 A more recent approach in the development of polymer electrolytes for IEAPs is the synthesis of self-assembled nanostructured sulphonated block copolymers with well-connected ionic channels, which allow fast and organized motion of IL.7 Another approach in obtaining solid (structural) electrolytes suitable for the IEAPs is the synthesis of polymerized ILs.142
+The choice of polymers is not limited with ionic polymers – ILs have been successfully incorporated into non-ionic polymers such as PVdF-HFP.30, 31, 36 A more recent approach in the development of polymer electrolytes for IEAPs is the synthesis of self-assembled nanostructured sulphonated block copolymers with well-connected ionic channels, which allow fast and organized motion of IL.7 Another approach in obtaining solid (structural) electrolytes suitable for the IEAPs is the synthesis of polymerized ILs.142

+The IEAPs investigated in this work

+In this work, two different types of IEAPs with tailored properties were chosen for investigation of mechanoelectrical and hygroelectrical properties.
+These IEAPs, referred to as Type I and II, differ from each other in the selection of materials and manufacturing method.
+Their main characteristics, relevant to this work, are compared in Table 1.